DynamoDS/DynamoPrimer/08_Dynamo-for-Revit/8-4_Creating.md

 > Checking in Revit, we now have the ten trusses evenly spaced across the facade!

 ![Exercise](images/8-4/Exercise/01.png)
 > 1. "Flexing" the graph, we turn up the *numberOfTrusses* to *40* by changing the *slider*.
-Lots of trusses*, not very realistic, but the parametric link is working.
+Lots of trusses, not very realistic, but the parametric link is working.

-*Note: By adding 40 new elements to the Revit databse, Dynamo will take longer to calculate.
-In cases like these, you may want to use the "freeze" node functionality in order to pause the execution of Revit operations while you develop your graph.
-For more information on freezing nodes, check out the "Freezing" section in the [solids chapter](../05_Geometry-for-Computational-Design/5-6_solids.md#freezing).*

 ![Exercise](images/8-4/Exercise/00.png)
 > 1. Taming the truss system, let's compromise with a value of *15* for *numberOfTrusses*.